pscally1005/pscally1005.github.io/_posts/ground-meat/2023-06-30-bolognese.markdown

 - zoodle
 - pasta
 - penne
 Description: My Bolognese recipe is a sauce that can honestly work as a meal on it own.
-It goes great over some pasta, or even zucchini noodles like above.
+It goes great over some pasta, zucchini noodles, or spaghetti squash.
+Try it out with <a href="meatballs">Zoodles and Meatballs</a> or <a href="spaghetti-squash">Spaghetti Squash Cooked 3 Ways</a>.
 It also serves as a great stew between the meat and all the vegetables.
 Instructions:
 - Add vegetables (onion, garlic, carrots, and peppers) to a food processor and pulse until fine<br><br>